Marriageable age

-Marriageable age (or marriage age) is the general age, as a legal age or as the minimum age subject to parental, religious or other forms of social approval, at which a person is legitimately allowed for marriage.
-Age and other prerequisites to marriage vary between jurisdictions, but in the vast majority of jurisdictions, the marriage age as a right is set at the age of majority.
-Nevertheless, most jurisdictions allow marriage at a younger age with parental or judicial approval, and some also allow adolescents to marry if the female is pregnant.
-The age of marriage is most commonly 18 years old, but there are variations, some higher and some lower.
-The marriageable age should not be confused with the age of majority or the age of consent, though they may be the same in many places.
+Marriageable age is the minimum legal age of marriage.
+Age and other prerequisites to marriage vary between jurisdictions, but in the vast majority of jurisdictions, the marriageable age as a right is set at the age of majority.
+Nevertheless, most jurisdictions allow marriage at a younger age with parental or judicial approval, especially if the female is pregnant.
+Among most indigenous cultures, people marry at fifteen, the age of sexual maturity for both the male and the female.
+In industrialized cultures, the age of marriage is most commonly 18 years old, but there are variations, and the marriageable age should not be confused with the age of majority or the age of consent, though they may be the same.